ankitasikdar/cse2122/homework/homework-7.markdown

 * `Room *getLinked(string direction)` -- get the room linked in some direction
 * `void printLinked()` -- print all rooms linked to this room

-You should support room links in North, South, East, and West directions (at least).
+You should support room links such as  'North', 'South', 'out the window'.
 Use a map (key is the direction, a string;
 value is the `Room` pointer).

 You can establish the maze in the code (in the `main()` function